hammettxaws/aws-cdk-examples/typescript/ec2-pipeline-deploy/README.md

 ## Preparation

-The CodePipeline Pipeline will trigger based on changes from a CodeCommit Repository `example`.
+The CodePipeline Pipeline will trigger based on changes from a CodeCommit Repository `ec2-example`.
 This is required for the pipeline to successfully run, but not required for this stack to deploy.

 For instructions on Creating a CodeCommit Repository see the [CodeCommit documentation](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-repository.html) or review the details below.